SAIKIRANN226/Aws-DevOps-Notes/Overview.md

                   cpu: "200m"
                   memory: "128Mi"

-- In AWS, we have SSM parameter to store the configuration and secrets, similarly every platform as a configuration and secrets storage.
+- In AWS we have SSM parameter to store the configuration and secrets, similarly every platform as a configuration and secrets storage.
 In kubernetes also we have 'ConfigMap' nothing but a key-value pair.
 So create 1 ConfigMap.
-- How to define above configmap key-value pair in Pod ?
+- How to define above ConfigMap key-value pair in Pod ?
 Set 'env:' variable, use 'valueFrom' and 'configMapkeyRef' also we have 'envFrom' what is this ?
 Nothing but referring configMap directly in Pod.
 - Secrets in kubernetes is also a key-value pair for storing secrets.
 We can refer secrets using 'secretRef'
 - What are 'Services' in Kubernetes ?
 In Kubernetes, Services are used to provide a stable way to access Pods.
 Because Pods are ephemeral they can be created, destroyed or moved between nodes anytime.
-Each Pod get its own IP address, but that IP changes if the Pod restarts.
-If your app (Say, frontend) needs to talk to another app (Say, backend), it can’t rely on these ever-changing Pod IPs.
+Each Pod get its own IP address but that IP changes if the Pod restarts.
+If your app (Say, frontend) needs to talk to another app (Say, backend) it can’t rely on these ever-changing Pod IPs.
 So we have a solution that is Services, which has a fixed IP address (ClusterIP) and sometimes a DNS name to access a set of Pods.
 We have three types of services.
 ClusterIP (Purely internal to kubernetes) NordPort (You can expose to outside world) Load balancers (You can expose to outside world).
 That means first request will go to service then to Pod.
 That means Pod should be attached to the service.
 - If you want Pod to Pod communication they should send a request to service first.
 That means we should attach Pod to a Service.
 How do we attach Pod to service ?
 Using Labels and Selectors.
-- So first write a Pod definition and then Serice definition in yaml file.
+- So first write a Pod definition and then Service definition in yaml file.
 - What if we want multiple Pods ?
 We can write another Pod definition also but its not a good practice.
 - What is the difference between 'ReplicaSet' and 'DeploymentSet' ?
 - ReplicaSet will only creates identical Pods, if Pod crashes it will create new Pods.
 If you try to scale these Pods, it just create replica of Pods does not support rolling update, rollback in case of any failures.